abdul-1432/Excelerate_Project-Management_Intern/README.md

 ## Contact Information

-If you have any questions, concerns, or need assistance at any point during your internship, please feel free to reach out to:
+If you have any questions, or concerns, or need assistance at any point during your internship, please feel free to reach out to:

 - Your Internship Mentor: [Bijoya](mailto:Bijoya@globalshala.com)
 - HR Department: [Bijoya@globalshala.com](mailto:Bijoya@globalshala.com)